mosquitogames/1819rulebook/3_events.md

 ![Event cards](/img/events_anatomy.jpg)

-- **A. Card back.** Event I cards are encountered before the Treaty of London, and Event II cards after.
+- **A. Card back.** Event I's happen before the Treaty of London.
+Event II's happen after.
-- **B. Instant effects.** These are immediately resolved from top to bottom upon revealing the card.
+- **B. Instant effects.** These are immediately resolved from top to bottom upon revealing the Event.
-> *Example.* Major Economic Boom is revealed.
-First, the text highlighted white is resolved, and all players choose to take a Market card.
-Next, two ships are added to the Port.
+> *Example.* Upon reveal of Major Economic Boom, each player takes an open card from the Market as described by the text highlighted white; then two ships are added to the Port.

 | Symbol | Meaning |
 | :---: | :---: |